-The goalkeeper has one of the most important jobs during a game of soccer.
+The goalkeeper has one of the most important jobs during a soccer game.

-They are the designated player who has to stop the opposing team from scoring by blocking every strike they make towards the goal.
+They are the designated player who has to stop the opposing team from scoring by blocking every strike they make toward the goal.

-However, if you are a player short or your goalkeeper is injured, is there any way that a team can continue playing without their goalkeeper?
+However, if you are a player short or your goalkeeper is injured, can a team continue playing without their goalkeeper?

-Here we are going to be taking a closer look at the rules of soccer to see if it’s possible for a team to play without their goalkeeper and what happens if all the designated goalkeepers (including substitutions) are unable to play.
+Here we will be taking a closer look at the rules of soccer to see if a team can play without their goalkeeper and what happens if all the designated goalkeepers (including substitutions) cannot play.

-This way, you can find out what you need to do in this situation whether you are acting as referee or as a player.
+This way, you can determine what you need to do in this situation, whether acting as a referee or a player.

 So, let’s dive right in!